 Additional Restoration Projects to be Funded from the Settlement

-Please note that the Trustees have not reviewed the descriptions of the submitted projects for accuracy and any opinions about the potential impacts of the submitted projects are those of the submitters and do not represent the views of the Trustees or their respective state and federal agencies or the Saginaw Chippewa Tribe.
+[Please note that the descriptions of the submitted projects and any opinions about the potential impacts of the submitted projects are those of the submitters and do not represent the views of the Trustees or their respective state and federal agencies or the Saginaw Chippewa Tribe.]